1976 Western Samoan general election

 General elections were held in Western Samoa on 21 February 1976.
 All candidates ran as independents and voting was restricted to Matai and citizens of European origin ("individual voters"), with the Matai electing 45 MPs and Europeans two.
-Following the election, Tupuola Efi became Prime Minister.
+Following the election, Tupuola Efi became prime minister.

 Background

-In the aftermath of the previous election held in 1973, parliament elected Fiamē Mataʻafa Faumuina Mulinuʻu II to another non-consecutive term as prime minister, defeating the incumbent Tupua Tamasese Lealofi IV and challenger Tupuola Efi.
+In the aftermath of the previous elections held in 1973, parliament elected Fiamē Mataʻafa Faumuina Mulinuʻu II to another non-consecutive term as prime minister, defeating the incumbent Tupua Tamasese Lealofi IV and challenger Tupuola Efi.
 Fiamē served as Western Samoa's head of government until his death two years later in 1975.
 The O le Ao o le Malo (head of state) Malietoa Tanumafili II appointed Tupua Tamasese to serve as acting prime minister until the next election.

 Campaign

 A total of 169 candidates contested the 47 seats.
 Four seats had only one candidate, who was returned unopposed.

 Results

 Of the 36 incumbent MLAs contesting the elections, only 14 were re-elected.
 Ministers Alfonso Philipp and Fepuleai Samuelu were amongst those losing their seats.